 - The source IP address of the incoming DNS Query; and/or,

-- a EDNS Client Subnet (ECS) option (as defined in RFC 7871 [6]).
+- an EDNS Client Subnet (ECS) option (as defined in RFC 7871 [6]).

-NOTE 2: UE IP address can be subject to privacy restrictions, which means that it is not to be sent to Authoritative DNS / DNS Resolvers outside the network operator within ECS option or as Source IP address of the DNS Query.
+NOTE 4: UE IP address can be subject to privacy restrictions, which means that it is not to be sent to Authoritative DNS / DNS Resolvers outside the network operator within EDNS Client Subnet option or as Source IP address of the DNS Query.
 UE source IP address can be protected by using NAT mechanism.

+EAS (re-)discovery procedures described in this specification should use the top level domains (TLDs) in the public namespace by default.

+If a private namespace is used, an Edge Computing Service Provider (ECSP) can provision DNS information in the EAS Deployment information via AF request with its AF-service-identifier, or DNN and NSSAI.
+Since private namespaces do not have a common root server or naming, the DNS information for each ECSP should be stored individually to prevent any overwriting of resolution entries.

+NOTE 5: The DNS information provided by ECSP in the EAS deployment information can be used to select the DNS settings for a PDU Session mainly if the PDU Session is specific for the ECSP services.

 If the UE applications want to discover/access EAS by using the mechanisms defined in this TS, the DNS queries generated by the UE shall be sent to the EASDF as DNS resolver indicated by the SMF.

 6.2.2 EAS (Re-)discovery over Distributed Anchor Connectivity Model